tyhsu389/uphl_reference_free/README.md

 Roary takes gene calls from your set of genomes, and determine which genes are "core"\
 genes (all species have them) as opposed to "dipensable" (specific to certain \
 strains or species).
-In order to compare our strain set, we will be using the \
+We will ue the core genome output from Roary to compare out \
-core genome output by Roary.
+strain set.

 ```
 # 1. Make sure you are in the "uphl_reference_free" directory.